 Regardless of whether the offense you are charged with is a misdemeanor or a felony, you need an attorney who will ensure that your rights are protected.
 Any criminal conviction will result in a sentence that will greatly impact your life.
 Additionally, the long-term consequences of having a criminal record may haunt you for the rest of your life in terms of future employment, housing, and community relationships.
 Having an experienced attorney by your side greatly increases your chances for a positive outcome to your case.

-Every case is unique with its own set of challenges, so if you want to speak with a compassionate and highly skilled criminal defense attorney, call Hessler Law, PC at (317) 886-8800 for a free and confidential case evaluation.
+Every case is unique with its own set of challenges, so if you want to speak with a compassionate and highly skilled criminal defense attorney, contact Hessler Law, PC at (317) 886-8800 for a free and confidential case evaluation.